 Once the requirements just listed are met, you can find the files

-installation directory.
-(If you installed MySQL Cluster as an RPM,
+directory.
+(If you installed NDB Cluster as an RPM, this is

 “best-guess” installation without any user